 The cool, humid climate of the American Northeast is tough on plants, including lawn grasses.
 For lawns to thrive and look beautiful year after year, it takes more than just ordinary grasses.
-The Northeast's cold, long winters and disease-provoking dampness call for superior grass seed varieties bred and mixed specifically to meet the rigors of the region.
-From Maine to Delaware, choosing a premium grass mix designed to meet the region's challenges can help you achieve a thicker, lusher, superior Northeast lawn.
+The Northeast's cold, long winters and disease-provoking dampness call for superior grass seed varieties bred and mixed specifically to meet the region's rigors.
+From Maine to Maryland, choosing a premium grass mix designed to meet the region's challenges can help you achieve a thicker, lusher, superior Northeast lawn.

 - Mix of superior cool-season grass varieties

 - Improved cold tolerance

 - Complementary growth habits for thick, lush lawns